harfangk/harfangk.github.io/_posts/2016-12-24-basics-of-ruby-method-dispatch-system-part2.md

 Here we have `BasicModule`, `SuperClass`, and `BasicClass`. `BasicClass` inherits from `SuperClass` and includes `BasicModule`.

-Let's check the ancestors hierarchy of `BasicClass`.
+Let's check the ancestors hierarchy of `BasicClass` and its singleton class.

 {% highlight ruby %}
 BasicClass.ancestors